w3c/csswg-drafts/README.md

   - Difficult to align native scroll behavior when moving the focus to an element out of view
   - Difficult to align native focus method for a11y support
   - Performance degradation due to the expensive cost of DOM Access
-  - Inconsistency of user experience (various sort of frameworks)
+  - Inconsistency of user experience (various kinds of frameworks)
   - Impossible to control isolated frames like iframe and shadow DOM

 **Q. The Snav seems not the general feature esp. in mobile with no physical key-based interface.**